ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 ### Virtual/Platform Threads

-This program measures the throughput of producing and consuming elements between producer and consumer threads (both virtual and platform) using a BlockingQueue.
+This program measures the throughput of producing and consuming elements between producer and consumer threads (both virtual and platform) using a `BlockingQueue`.
 The level of parallelism for both platform and virtual threads is set to the same value to facilitate an evaluation of their performance under comparable conditions.

 Source code: [VPThreadQueueThroughput.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/VPThreadQueueThroughput.java)

+**Note:** It is worth mentioning that the virtual threads use case failed on Azul Prime VM and Eclipse OpenJ9 VM, therefore they were excluded from the energy consumption calculation.

 #### Total End-to-End Energy Consumption

 [![VPThreadQueueThroughputEnergyConsumption.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/VPThreadQueueThroughput/plot/energy-report-run.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/jdk-21/x86_64/linux/VPThreadQueueThroughput/plot/energy-report-run.svg?raw=true)

-*This plot represents the total energy consumption during the entire duration of the JVM (20 minutes), including all phases.*
+*This plot represents the total energy consumption during the entire duration (e.g., 20 minutes) of the JVM , including all phases.*

 #### Throughput